Lighthit/Shopping_platform/README.md

 On the URL : http://188.166.222.52:55543/ that i launch in the Docker on Cloud (Digital Ocean ) In Example is from WebUI in my Laptop but when opened on the mobile.The item card will change into row 3  x col 1
 ![My Logo](./img/main_Pages.png)
+If you do not enter a value in the membership point discount field, the system will automatically use the category percentage discount.
+However, if you enter a membership point discount, it will take first priority over the category discount.
 ![My Logo](./img/PurchasePage.png)
+The confirmation popup displays the items selected for purchase, including their quantities.
+It also shows the original price, the discount points calculated by the server, and the final price after applying the discount.
 ![My Logo](./img/confirmPurcheasePages.png)

 # Discount Management